awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-responses.md

   + `/4\d\d/`: Receive and transform bad request errors
   + `$default`: Receive and transform all unexpected responses

-For current limitations of template selection expressions, see [Template Selection Expressions](websocket-api-data-transformations.md#apigateway-websocket-api-template-selection-expressions)\.
+For current limitations of template selection expressions, see [Template selection expressions](websocket-api-data-transformations.md#apigateway-websocket-api-template-selection-expressions)\.

-## Set Up an Integration Response Using the API Gateway Console<a name="apigateway-websocket-api-integration-response-using-console"></a>
+## Set up an integration response using the API Gateway console<a name="apigateway-websocket-api-integration-response-using-console"></a>

 To set up a route integration response for a WebSocket API using the API Gateway console: